cloudmesh/client/docs/source/prefix.rst

 Please e-mail feature requests and bugs to laszewski@gmail.com.

 We will manage them through github as part of issues and milestones:

 * Issues: https://github.com/cloudmesh/client/issues
 * Milestones: https://github.com/cloudmesh/client/milestones

-Questions unrelated to cloudmesh but relate to futuresystems such as network issues and outages are best send through the form at
+Questions unrelated to cloudmesh but relate to futuresystems are best send through the form at

 * https://portal.futuresystems.org/help